nathanguk/ans-awsloft-lambda-2017/README.md

 ## Follow instructions below to install and test this code

-** WARNING THIS CODE IS FOR DEMONSTRATION PURPOSES ONLY, PLEASE ENSURE THIS IS CODE IS ONLY RUN IN TEST ACCOUNT.
+** WARNING THIS CODE IS FOR DEMONSTRATION PURPOSES ONLY, PLEASE ENSURE THIS IS CODE IS ONLY RUN IN A TEST ACCOUNT.

 1) Create a Free AWS Account [here.](http://aws.amazon.com/free)
 2) Create one or more EC2 Instances.